US vows 'Russia will bear the consequences' with 'devastating' sanctions

 Putin the ‘blood-stained aggressor’

-UK Prime Minister Boris Johnson said Russia would be hit with the “largest and most severe” package of sanctions it had ever faced to punish “blood-stained aggressor” Vladimir Putin for invading Ukraine.
+British Prime Minister Boris Johnson said Russia would be hit with the “largest and most severe” package of sanctions it had faced to punish “blood-stained aggressor” Mr Putin for invading Ukraine.

-These included freezing the assets of all major Russian banks and excluding them from the UK financial system which is the largest in Europe.
+They include freezing the assets of all major Russian banks and excluding them from Britain’s financial system, the largest in Europe.

-Mr Johnson said legislation would stop major Russian companies and the state from raising finance or borrowing money on UK markets.
+Mr Johnson said legislation would stop major Russian companies and the state from raising finance or borrowing money on British markets.

 “Although the UK and our allies tried every avenue for diplomacy until the final hour, I am driven to conclude that Putin was always determined to attack his neighbour, no matter what we did.